 Imaginative and expertly-designed human resource management (HRM) is seen by today's leaders as central to an organisation's success.
 HR practitioners are an integral part of that success, and as recognition of the distinctive contribution of human resource management grows, it is increasingly valued, both as a career in its own right and as a foundation for careers in other branches of management.

-The MSc in Human Resource Management is for students who are pursuing an HR career in the UK.
-Tailored to the needs of HR professionals, the course has full and part time versions.
-Both are recognised by the Chartered Institute of Personnel and Development (CIPD), providing a route into the profession in a wide range of industry sectors.
+The MSc in Human Resource Management (part-time) is for students who are pursuing an HR career in the UK.
+Tailored to the needs of HR professionals the course is recognised by the Chartered Institute of Personnel and Development (CIPD), providing a route into the profession in a wide range of industry sectors.
 Applications will be considered from graduates of any discipline, as well as those with CIPD level 5 qualification and/or significant HR experience.

 Bristol Business School has one of the largest and most diverse teams of human resource management subject experts of any university in Britain.
 Many of the tutors on our HRM Masters are active in HR-related research and have worked in the industry across a diverse range of sectors.
 Most tutors are Chartered Members or Fellows of the CIPD.

 We have long-established links with the CIPD and share their aim of championing better work and better working lives.
 Our courses lead to associate CIPD membership and satisfy the knowledge requirements for the highest membership grades.
 Student membership of the CIPD comes free with the full-time course.
 We have close links with the CIPD and encourage you to play an active part in your local CIPD branch.